-- Thant Shin Star – Improving WASH in Schools in Myanmar (with contributions from the Australian Government)
+- Thant Shin Star – Improving WASH in Schools in Myanmar (supported by the Australian Government)

-- Reach for the Stars – Improving WASH in Schools in Fiji (with contributions from the Australian Government)
+- Reach for the Stars – Improving WASH in Schools in Fiji (supported by the Australian Government)

 Program snapshot: Keeping girls in school in Zimbabwe